Opinion and News Analysis

 Public Impact—the stellar research shop out of

 Chapel Hill—is looking to turn theory into action.
-Through its new
+Through the group’s new

-Opportunity Culture initiative, the group is looking to pilot twenty models that
+Opportunity Culture initiative, it’s looking to pilot twenty models that

 schools can use to extend the reach of great teachers—and it’s in need of